Chapter 90: The Sound of Silence

 Maybe this was the end.

-Maybe her destiny was not to survive, but to be the hand that destroyed everything... so that others could live.
+Maybe her destiny wasn’t to survive, but to be the hand that destroyed everything

-What if she activated the candle too early?
+What if she lit the candle too early?

-Would this be the opportunity to defeat the Night King?
+Was this truly the chance to defeat the Night King?

 Her hand trembled.